RicoSchueppel/spring_boot_angular_app_demo/readme.md

 > mvn spring-boot:run

-Try ist.
-Login in as user/password oder admin/password.
-You will find differences in the index.html, that reflect security roles.
+If your want to try it: Login in as "user"/"password" oder "admin"/"password".
+You will find differences in the "localhost:8080/" (i.e. index.html), that reflect security roles via thymeleaf.

 ## 4. Add a customer entity and a customer repository using JPA